joblib/threadpoolctl/README.md

 ## Usage when not using Python threads: Restricting Controlled Library Thread Pool Sizes

-There a two scenarios in which you might want to use `threadpoolctl`; each requires you to use different APIs.
+There are two scenarios in which you might want to use `threadpoolctl`; each requires you to use different APIs.

 1. You do not expect to use any Python threads, so all the work will be started